 Rick Perry was born in Haskell, Texas, and raised in Paint Creek, Texas, the son of dryland cotton farmers, and serves as AFPI’s Chairman of the Center for Energy Independence.
 Perry served as the 14th Secretary of Energy, where he advanced America’s dominance in energy production to help American businesses, workers, families, and farmers.
 Previously, Perry served as the 47th governor of Texas.
 As Governor of the Lone Star State, Perry championed conservative principles that helped Texas become America’s economic engine.
 Perry also served Texas as Lt.
 Governor, Agriculture Commissioner, and State Representative.
 Perry is a veteran of the United States Air Force, having flown C-130 tactical airlift aircraft in Europe and the Middle East and remains passionate about supporting the active duty and veteran community.
 Perry earned distinction early in his life as an Eagle Scout and he was one of the first in his family to go to college, earning a degree in Animal Science from Texas A&M University, where he was a member of the Corps of Cadets and a Yell Leader.
 Perry married his childhood sweetheart, Anita, in 1982.
 They have two children, two beautiful granddaughters, and a grandson, who was born on the 4th of July.

 Javon Price is from Fairfax, Virginia, and serves as a Policy Analyst in the Center for Opportunity Now, the Center for Second Chances, and the Center for American Security for AFPI.
-Price most recently worked in the United States House of Representatives as a Staff Assistant for Congressman Byron Donalds (R-FL).
+Price most recently worked in the United States House of Representatives as a Staff Assistant for Congressman Byron Donalds (FL-19).
 Previously, Price interned for the White House Domestic Policy Council and the Office of American Innovation.
 He also interned for the Republican Governors Association and the Republican Attorneys General Association.
-Additionally, Price is a graduating senior at Georgetown University’s Edmund A. Walsh School of Foreign Service studying International Politics with a focus in Security.
+Additionally, Price is a graduate of Georgetown University’s Edmund A. Walsh School of Foreign Service studying International Politics with a focus in Security.
 Price is a veteran of the United States Air Force, having served in the Reserves from 2017-2020.
 He left the Air Force as a Senior Airman (E-4).
 When Price is not focused on politics or his studies, he enjoys watching the Dallas Cowboys compete every Sunday.
 Outside of football season, he is a huge fan of the Georgetown Hoyas Basketball Team and the Washington Nationals.

 Venetia Resciniti is from Binghamton, New York, and serves as a staff assistant in AFPI’s Constitutional Litigation Partnership.
 Resciniti previously interned at the White House in the Domestic Policy Council where she assisted staff in policy research and drafting policy materials.
 Resciniti also interned at the State Department in the Policy Planning Staff where she contributed to policy research, verifying facts for speech writers, and was responsible for aiding in office management.
 Resciniti received her B.A. in public policy and Master of Public Administration from the University at Albany.
 In her free time, she enjoys cooking and exploring all DC has to offer.